-Achievement Level Policy Definition Advanced This level signifies superior performance.
-Proficient This level represents solid academic performance for each grade assessed.
-Students reaching this level have demonstrated competency over challenging subject matter, including subject-matter knowledge, application of such knowledge to real-world situations, and analytical skills appropriate to the subject matter.
-Basic This level denotes partial mastery of prerequisite knowledge and skills that are fundamental for proficient work at each grade.
+Achievement Level Policy Definition NAEP Advanced This level signifies superior performance beyond NAEP Proficient.
+NAEP Proficient This level represents solid academic performance for each grade assessed.
+Students reaching this level have demonstrated competency over challenging subject matter, including subject matter knowledge, application of such knowledge to real-world situations, and analytical skills appropriate to the subject matter.
+NAEP Basic This level denotes partial mastery of prerequisite knowledge and skills that are fundamental for performance at the NAEP Proficient level.